-6.3.6.1.1 Installing from more than one CD or DVD
+6.3.6.1.1 Installing from more than one CD or DVD image

-If you are installing from a CD or a DVD that is part of a larger set, the installer will ask if you want to scan additional CDs or DVDs.
-If you have additional CDs or DVDs available, you probably want to do this so the installer can use the packages included on them.
+If you are installing from a CD or DVD image that is part of a larger set, the installer will ask if you want to scan additional installation media.
+If you have such additional media available, you probably want to do this so the installer can use the packages included on them.